AurelioAvila/AurelioAvila/README.md

 ## Aurelio Avila

-I build Windows software and security tooling, and I work as a SOC analyst.
+I build Windows software and security tooling, and I work as a Incident Responder.

 Most of what is here falls into two halves that keep feeding each other.
 On one side, shipped products: desktop applications people install, review and complain